 Conclusion

 Ayanna Resort Residences is not the kind of Bukit Jalil project that suits everyone, and that is exactly why it is worth understanding properly.
-It is best for buyers who want a real home with meaningful space, freehold tenure, and a more family centred proposition.
-It is less suitable for buyers with very tight budgets, aggressive yield expectations, or a short term trading mindset.
+It is best for buyers who want a real home with meaningful space, freehold tenure, pet friendly living, and a more family centred proposition.
+Its pure residential setup and 1.3 acre private park are also plus points for buyers who prefer peace, greenery, and privacy over having retail or food directly downstairs.

 The main tradeoff is clear.
 You are paying for livability and scale, not for the easiest investment story.
 For the right buyer, that is a sensible trade.
 For the wrong buyer, it becomes an expensive mismatch.